vuldb/cyber_threat_intelligence/APT28/README.md

 These countries are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with APT28:

+* NL
+* RO
 * US
-* DE
-* ES
 * ...

-There are 52 more country items available.
+There are 3 more country items available.
 Please use our online service to access the data.

 ## IOC - Indicator of Compromise